EdmundBenedict/lordcephei.github.io/pages/fpintrotut.md

 ### _Purpose_
 {:.no_toc}

 This tutorial covers the basics for running a self consistent LDA calculation for silicon.
 The goal is to introduce you to the different file types and the basics of running the code.

+The [PbTe tutorial](/tutorial/lmf/lmf_pbte_tutorial/) does something similar, but its much more detailed.

 _____________________________________________________________